 - Our Synagogue

-Temple Beth Sholom is a vibrant full-service egalitarian congregation.
+Temple Beth Sholom is a vibrant, full-service egalitarian congregation.
+Our kehillah (community) values congregational diversity and encourages a mix of innovation and tradition by providing uplifting experiences.
 We are proud of how each member brings their own story to our diverse community.
-We welcome those who have a multi-generational history at our congregation, those new to the city or Temple Beth Sholom- people of all ages and backgrounds who are seeking a Jewish community - a place to call home
+We welcome those who have a multi-generational history at our congregation, those new to the city or Temple Beth Sholom - people of all ages and backgrounds who are seeking a Jewish community - a place to call home.

 We understand that finding the right synagogue is important.
 Here are just a few reasons that we believe you should join us.
 Whether you join us for services, Lunch & Learn, yoga, or mah jongg, we look forward to meeting & welcoming you.
 If you'd like to find out more for yourself, stop by or contact us!

 Walk into Temple Beth Sholom, and you will instantly feel welcome.
 Our community prides itself on being diverse and meeting people where they are.
 Being part of our kehillah, we will celebrate with and support you during every stage of life.
-You can also get involved by joining a class such as yoga, a club such as Men's Club, volunteer, or join a committee such as Social Action.
+You can also get involved by joining a class such as yoga, a club such as Men's Club, volunteer, or join a committee such as the social action committee.
 There are also many more opportunities.
-The Temple is a place that you can call home.
+TBS is a place that you can call home.

 With the myriad of programs and events we offer, there truly is something for everyone.
 Whether you are interested in the Torah, Israel, Hebrew, contemporary Jewish issues, history, or